 Step #5 – Repeat and referral customers.

-Step #6 – Pay per lead service providers, let’s talk about appliance repair leads providers, there are good and bad, but mostly bad unfortunately.
+Step #6 – Pay per lead service providers, let’s talk about ac repair or appliance repair leads providers, there are good and bad, but mostly bad unfortunately.
 Don’t make the mistake of thinking all lead services are the same, which is what most appliance repair business owners do when they have a bad experience with one company.

 Step #7 – Social Media Marketing – there’s social media advertising platforms such as Facebook and YouTube which is also great to help with referral traffic and/or referral customers and staying in front of your existing customers.